VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  Periodic reports were generated to reflect the current status of the testing process, in case of major problems, control measures could be taken.
   ## 1.3 Test Analysis
  The testing process will be executed, based  on the requirements  sent by the client, for the account of Manager modules.
 The following **test conditions** were found:
- * When user id and password are valid, the user may be able to login: check the login functionality.
+ * Check the login functionality when valid data is entered.
+ * Check the login functionality when invalid user id or password is entered.
- * Check the reset button.
+ * Check the reset button functionality.
- * When  module New Customer is selected, check the  Add New Customer functionality .
+ * When  module New Customer is selected, check the  Add New Customer functionality.
+ * Check the Submit button functionality when valid data is entered.
+ * Check the Submit button functionalit ywhen fileds are left in blank.
+ * Check the Submit button functionality when invalid data are engtered in one or more fields.
+ * Check the Reset button functionality.
 * When module Edit Customer is selected, check if the system   allows  to edit customer details by using its customer id.
+* Check the Submit button functionality when valid customer id is entered.
+* Check the Submit button functionality when field is lef in blank.
+* Check the Submit button functionalithy when invalid customer id is entered.
-* When module Delete Customer is selected, check if the system allows  to delete a customer, by using its customer id, only if customer has no account.
+* check if the system allows  to delete a customer, by using its customer id, only if customer has no account.
+* Check the Submit button functionality when valid customer id is entered and has no account.
+* Check the Submit button functionality when valid customer id is entered and has one or more accounts
 * When module New Account is selected, check if the system allows to add a new account for an existing customer.
+* Check the Submit button functionality when valid data is entered.
+*  Check the Submit button functionality when invalid data is entered.
 * When module Edit Account is selected, check if the system allows to edit account details for an existing account.
+*  Check the Submit button functionality when valid number account is entered.
+*  Check the Submit button functionality when filed is left blank.
+*  Check the Submit button functionality when invalid number account is entered.
 * When module Delete Account is selected, check if the system allows to delete an account for a customer.
+*  Check the Submit button functionality when valid account number is entered.
+*  Check the Submit button functionality when invalid number account is entered.
 * When module Deposit is selected, check if the system allows to deposit money into any account.
 * When module Withdrawal is selected, check if the system allows to withdraw money from any account.
 * When module Fund Transfer is selected, check if the system allows to transfer funds from any source bank account to destination account.